Page contents

 Paste rows

 Ensures that all assigned resources stay below their capacity by shifting forward tasks.
-Already shifted tasks will not be shifted back if they could.
 In ProjectWork menu, item Settings under Resource leveling you can select what should be included in the leveling and where the result should be visible.

 Clear all leveling

-Shifts back all shifted tasks due to assignment leveling.
+Shifts back all shifted tasks due to resource leveling.
 As a result resources may exceed their capacity, what can be seen as red in the Capacity chart.

 Level selection